ArcticWATCH-ERC/ArcticWATCH-ERC.github.io/pages/1_Science.md

 # General context

-The Arctic is currently transitioning toward a new climatic state that will be characterized by seasonally sea ice- free conditions almost every year from the 2050s [1,2,3], with widespread ecological, climatic, and societal consequences [4].
+The Arctic is currently transitioning toward a **new climatic state** that will be characterized by seasonally sea ice- free conditions almost every year from the 2050s [1,2,3], with major ecological, climatic, and societal consequences [4].